NOTE: New edition to be published early October 2020!

 Medical School Interview Book overview

 This book was written by the team behind the most successful Med School Interview Course in the UK, containing detailed information about how to answer almost 150 medical school interview questions.
 All of our questions are sourced from real medical school interviews.

-This practical guide will not only help you prepare for commonly asked medical school interview questions: it will help you to learn how to best structure your answers.
-We discuss panel style interviews as well as multiple mini MMI interviews to help you prepare for every type of interview scenario.
-This book covers all questions, including when to discuss work experience and your personal statement.
+This practical guide will not only help you prepare for commonly asked medical school interview questions: it will help you learn how to best structure your answers.
+We discuss panel style interviews as well as multiple mini interviews (MMIs) to help you prepare for every type of interview scenario.
+This book covers all types of questions, including when to discuss work experience and your personal statement.

 It’s not just all about the questions: this book also covers what to wear, body language and some sample marking schemes from various schools, so you know what to expect.

 You will learn how to add depth to your responses: how to show your motivation for medical school through each answer while demonstrating that you have strong communication skills and a clear understanding of what it means to work in the medical profession.
 The combination of the knowledge you need and the in-depth analysis of each question makes this your perfect guide to get you into medical school.

 Learn how to approach different types of interview questions

 Data interpretation questions: these stations are designed to see how well the applicant can analyse data and interpret it

 Article stations:students are given an article to read and then they get asked questions and/or have a conversation with the interviewer on the article